Kickin' Game

 Kickin' Game is the second studio album by American hip hop duo Havoc & Prodeje of South Central Cartel.
-It was released on October 25, 1994 through G.W.K.
+It was released on October 25, 1994, through G.W.K.
 Records and Pump Records with distribution via Warlock Records for Quality Records.
 Recording sessions took place at Echo Sound and Kitchen Sync Studio in Los Angeles.
-The album peaked at number 59 on the Top R&B/Hip-Hop Albums, thus making it their only release to make it to the Billboard charts.
+The album peaked at number 59 on the Top R&B/Hip-Hop Albums chart, thus making it their only release to make it to the Billboard charts.